-SUMMARY: Why diets don't work - weight loss achieved by following a restrictive diet isn't sustainable.
-Meaning they fail to teach you how to maintain the weight loss after the goal is achieved or after the diet is over.
+SUMMARY: Diets don't work because weight loss achieved by following a restrictive diet isn't sustainable.
+Meaning, they fail to teach you how to maintain the weight loss after the goal is achieved or after the diet is over.

 Diets Cause You To Gain Weight Over Time

 Look, here’s a cold hard fact about why diets don’t work: nearly 60% of people who diet gain more weight back when they finish the diet than they lost in the first place.
 [R] Talk about defeating!
 Maybe a diet has worked for you in the past and this is great, we’re not trying to downplay you here.

 Why diets don’t work?
 Every person has a genetically determined ‘set point’ for their adult weight.
 [R] Unfortunately, for the majority of people, diets do not work and when people go on diet after diet the rate of weight loss actually slows down or stops entirely.
 You then think to yourself “There must be something wrong with me, I must cut back more” or fall into the mindset of “Why should I even try, nothing is going to happen”, which leads to over- or under-eating.
 In doing so, diets cause you to gain weight over time, rather than teaching you how to maintain the weight once it's lost, supporting the natural set-point of your body.